Roman Republic: Second Triumvirate

-Antony, meanwhile, married Caesar's lover, Cleopatra of Ptolemaic Egypt, intending to use the fabulously wealthy Egypt as a base to dominate Rome.
+Antony, meanwhile, married Caesar's lover, Cleopatra of Ptolemaic Egypt, intending to use wealthy Egypt as a base to dominate Rome.
 The ambitious Octavian built a power base of patronage and then launched a campaign against Antony.
-Another civil war subsequently broke out between Octavian on one hand and Antony and Cleopatra on the other.
-This final civil war culminated in the latter's defeat at Actium in 31 BC; Octavian's forces would then chase Antony and Cleopatra to Alexandria, where they would both commit suicide in 30 BC.
+Another civil war broke out between Octavian on one hand and Antony and Cleopatra on the other.
+This culminated in the latter's defeat at Actium in 31 BC; Octavian's forces then chased Antony and Cleopatra to Alexandria, where they both committed suicide in 30 BC.